simplyannzz/socialNetworkAPI/README.md

 1. Launch server
 2. Open on Insomina
-3. Check if it is working
+3. Check if It is working

 Screen-recording: LINK HERE